 I can be reached at jwshi@seas.upenn.edu.

-Proof Deautomation
+Foundations for Proof Deautomation in Coq

 in progress